gully/decotengu/doc/info.rst

 #.
 Buhlmann diving decompression model with gradient factors by Eric
    Baker - ZH-L16B-GF and ZH-L16C-GF.
 #.
-Nitrox and trimix gases supported.
+Nitrox and trimix gas mixes.
 #.
-Unlimited amount of gas mixes.
+Unlimited amount of travel and decompression gas mixes.
 #.
 Altitude diving.
 #.
 Algorithm validation (i.e. check if first decompression stop is at
    ascent ceiling).